Creating some of the most iconic characters in Hindi Cinema, his performances are one of a kind!

 The two take opposite paths as Ravi becomes an honourable police inspector, while Vijay becomes a wealthy underworld don.

 Despite his riches though, younger Ravi offers a powerful dialogue that none of us will forget in a hurry – there is nothing more important than your mother.

 “Mausi aap Veeru ko nahi jaanati, wishwaas kijiye wo is tarah kaa insaan nahi hai.
 Ek baar shaadi ho gayi to woh us gaane-waali ke ghar jaanaa band kar degaa. bas, sharaab apne aap chhoot jaayegi.”

 No Amitabh Bachchan list would be complete without at least one reference to the greatest Indian film of all time: Sholay.

 In this hilarious and light-hearted scene, Jai tries to convince Mausi of Veeru’s good character even with his many drinking and gambling habits.

 The combination of Amitabh’s acting ability and sheer onscreen charisma has made him one of the most successful and also one of the most loved actors in Hindi cinema history.

 What makes his films timeless, and loveable are the incredible dialogues that could only be delivered by the legend himself.

-The diversity of his roles from a policemen, to a hero and even a worldwide Don, have given him an impressive range of classic dialogues.
+The diversity of his roles from a policeman, to a hero and even a worldwide Don, have given him an impressive range of classic dialogues.